 VM-01 definition of “Qualified Actuary”:

 The term “qualified actuary” means an individual who is qualified to sign the applicable statement of actuarial opinion in accordance with the Academy qualification standards for actuaries signing such statements and who meets the requirements specified in the Valuation Manual.

-(Model #820 definition.)
+A qualified actuary must meet the basic education, experience and continuing education requirements of the Specific Qualification Standard for Statements of Actuarial Opinion, NAIC Life, Accident & Health, and Fraternal Annual Statement, as set forth in the Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (U.S. Qualifications Standards), promulgated by the Academy.
+An individual qualified actuary must be qualified only with respect to the area(s) that they are providing a certification and/or opinion.
+For example, if there are separate life and variable annuity qualified actuaries providing the relevant certifications for VM-20 and VM-21, they each need to be qualified only in their own respective area.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)